The Best Rivers In Ontario For Trout And Steelhead

 Soper Creek is the smaller fork of Bowmanville Creek.
 It gets runs of steelhead and salmon and is a good alternative if you want less crowds.

-You can much of the lower creek from David Boyde Memorial Dog Park or from Soper Creek Trail Park off of Simpson Ave.
+You can see much of the lower creek from David Boyde Memorial Dog Park or from the Soper Creek Trail Park off Simpson Ave.

-This little creek is worth exploring is you are in the area,
+This little creek is worth exploring if you are in the area,

 Fishing Oshawa Creek